 - Developers or homeowners require lien waivers to limit the possibility that they pay for the same work twice.

-- General contractors must collect lien waivers on behalf of the owners and lenders, and also protect themselves.
+- General contractors must collect lien waivers on behalf of the property owners and lenders, and also protect themselves.

 - Subcontractors and suppliers must not only send out lien waivers to get their payment processed; they often must comply with other project stakeholder’s (specifically, the ‘payers’) lien waiver needs.